alan-cooney/python-cuda-starter-template/README.md

-# Starter template for using CUDA with Devcontainers
+# GitHub Codespaces Devcontainer - CUDA Template

 Contains a default Devcontainer setup, based on Ubuntu, with: